 (i) Thermal and Indoor Air Quality

 Due to cooking, lighting, electrical equipment and the number of people inside the restaurant, the internal heat is very high in all restaurants (especially in kitchens).
-Thus, it is important to have a proper HVAC (Heating Ventilation and Air Conditioning) in your restaurant.
+Thus, it is necessary to have a proper HVAC (Heating Ventilation and Air Conditioning) in your restaurant.
 The temperature in the seating area must be controlled to provide a pleasant environment for your customers.
 At the same time, ensure that the restaurant kitchen is well ventilated to let out the smoke and smell of the food preparation.

 (ii) Restaurant Lighting

 Restaurant lighting is an essential component of restaurant design as it provides visibility to work and move safely, and also affects the customer experience.
-The lighting influences the ambience of the restaurant, which in turn reflects in the customer experience.
+The lighting influences the ambiance of the restaurant, which in turn reflects in the customer experience.

 Restaurants, in general, are a noisy space.
 With music playing in the background, and people talking, and the overall acoustical quality of space has a significant impact on the customer experience.
 The average noise level of a restaurant is typically 80 dB, (some reaching as high as 110 dB) which is over the normal 60 dB of regular conversation.
-Thus, restaurants typically have soft furnishing and carpeted floors to provide sound absorbing effects.
+Thus, restaurants usually have soft furnishing and carpeted floors to provide sound absorbing effects.
 False ceilings and soft surfaces can be included in the restaurant design to maintain the acoustics of the restaurant space.

 4. Optimum Utilization of Space

-One of the aspects of a good restaurant layout is the optimum utilisation of the space.
+One of the aspects of a good restaurant layout is the optimum utilization of the space.
 The restaurant layout should be designed in such a manner that everything, ranging from the tables and chairs to the restaurant equipment are accommodated with enough space for work and movement.